Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and

 \section{Reconstructing attenuated Lyman-$\alpha$ emission lines}

-In this section, we detail our methodology to reconstruct observed \lya line profiles attenuated by the intergalactic medium and, simultaneously, estimate their \lya IGM escape fraction.
+In this section, we describe our approach to reconstructing observed \lya line profiles attenuated by the intergalactic medium and to estimating their \lya IGM escape fraction.
 Our methodology is based on the Python package \zelda.
-Here, we briefly introduce \zelda's pipeline, which is fully detailed in \zp.
+Here, we briefly summarize \zelda's pipeline, which is fully detailed in \cite{zelda_25a}, hereafter \zp.